-Total state tax revenue decreased 0.9 percent in real terms in the year ending in the first quarter of 2017 compared with a year earlier.
-Tax revenue still increased nominally over the year (0.7 percent).
+Total state tax revenue increased 0.2 percent in real terms during the year ending in the second quarter of 2017 compared with the previous yearlong period.

-Total general sales tax revenue increased 0.2 percent in real terms for the year ending in the first quarter of 2017 compared with a year earlier.
-Revenue declined in 18 of the 45 states that levy a general sales tax.
-The largest decline was in North Dakota (-20.0 percent); other resource-dependent states (such as Oklahoma, Texas, and Wyoming) also saw large drops in sales tax revenue, as did non-resource-dependent South Carolina.
+Total general sales tax revenue increased 0.9 percent in real terms for the year ending in the second quarter of 2017 compared with the previous four quarters.
+Revenue declined in 17 of the 45 states that levy a general sales tax.
+The largest declines were in North Dakota (-13.9 percent), Wyoming (-9.8 percent), and Iowa (-9.3 percent).

-Total individual income tax revenue declined 0.2 percent in real terms during the year ending in the first quarter of 2017 compared with a year earlier.
-State income tax revenue may be down in part because of high-income taxpayers delaying capital gain realizations from 2016 in anticipation of lower federal tax rates in 2017 (as the president and Congress have advocated).
+Total individual income tax revenue increased 0.1 percent in real terms during the year ending in the second quarter of 2017 compared with the previous four quarters.
+The nearly flat revenue may in part reflect taxpayers delaying capital gain realizations and other investment income from 2016 to 2017 in anticipation of lower federal tax rates (as advocated by President Trump and members of Congress).

-Total corporate income taxes declined 13.8 percent in real terms over the year ending in the first quarter of 2017 compared with the previous year.
-Real revenue declined in 36 of the 44 states with a broad-based corporate income tax.
+Total corporate income taxes declined 6.1 percent in real terms over the year ending in the second quarter of 2017 compared with the previous year.
+Real revenue declined in 30 of the 44 states with a broad-based corporate income tax.
 Nevada, Ohio, Texas, Washington, and Wyoming do not tax corporate income; South Dakota taxes only financial institutions.
-Oklahoma experienced the largest decline (-51.9 percent).